sora-ix9/data_structure_implementation/README.md

-This repository contains from-scratch implementation codes for the Data Structures class.
+This repository contains from-scratch implementation codes for Data Structures class.